Create a

 The reality is that what was termed the “future of work,” which predicted significant changes in the nature of work, the workforce, and the workplace only a few years ago, is happening now.
 In a 2018 report, Deloitte found that 61% of companies were actively redesigning jobs around artificial intelligence (AI), robotics, and new business models.
 Meanwhile, another 42% believed that automation would soon significantly impact job roles.

 Regarding career development, 72% of those responding companies said their career paths were not based on traditional job-family hierarchies.
 Even more concerning, 47% of them continued to base their development programs on the skills required for advancement through those traditional paths.
-A grave disconnect exists within HR career paths that need to be addressed.
+A significant disconnect exists in HR career paths that needs to be addressed.

 Remarkable organizational benefits exist

-A career lattice approach can yield a significant and favorable relationship between job rotation and employee performance, knowledge and skill development, and productivity.
-Job rotations increase employee well-being by helping them avoid feeling “stuck” in a job, providing opportunities to learn and advance their skill sets, and generating a fresh start and set of challenges.
+A career lattice approach can yield a significant and favorable relationship among job rotation, employee performance, knowledge and skill development, and productivity.
+Job rotations increase employee well-being by helping them avoid feeling “stuck” in a job, providing opportunities to learn and advance their skill sets, and offering a fresh start and new challenges.

 Furthermore, SHRM reported that employees promoted in their first three years were 70% more likely to continue employment with their current organization, and those who made a lateral move were 62% more likely to be retained.

-Other valuable business impacts include enhanced innovation through the sharing and transfer of cross-functional methods, enhanced collaboration through broader employee networks, increased adaptability to change, and a breaking down of traditional organizational silos that are created and maintained due to the use of HR career paths.
+Other valuable business impacts include enhanced innovation through the sharing and transfer of cross-functional methods, enhanced collaboration through broader employee networks, increased adaptability to change, and the breaking down of traditional organizational silos created and maintained by HR career paths.

 Employee benefits are robust

-The value of a career lattice and mobility opportunities speak to the generational shifts mentioned above and provide opportunities for HR staffers (many of whom still feel the stresses of dealing with the pandemic, return-to-work policies, rapid hiring, and subsequent layoffs) with a range of valued outcomes.
-Unlike traditional HR career paths, it enables them to diversify their skills and experiences to mitigate the risks of obsolescence of skills or career options in the face of AI, chatbots, and other efficiency-focused automation adoptions.
+The value of a career lattice and mobility opportunities speaks to the generational shifts mentioned above and provides opportunities for HR staffers (many of whom still feel the stresses of dealing with the pandemic, return-to-work policies, rapid hiring, and subsequent layoffs) with a range of valued outcomes.
+Unlike traditional HR career paths, it enables them to diversify their skills and experiences to mitigate the risk of skill or career obsolescence in the face of AI, chatbots, and other efficiency-focused automation.
 It supports their building a set of skills and experiences they would otherwise be unable to attain in the rigid confines of a career progression within a single function in a single company.

-It brings a fresh perspective to their career ambitions by enabling employees to investigate the skill sets that might interest or better suit them while addressing the organization's future needs.
-It can help them create a portfolio “narrative” that ties their education, experiences, and skills to new jobs they aspire to hold.
-Ultimately, a better-rounded and skilled HR professional can bring enhanced value to the organization and experience more meaningfulness in the work they perform on its behalf.
+It brings a fresh perspective to their career ambitions by enabling employees to explore the skills that might interest or better suit them while addressing the organization's future needs.
+It can help them create a portfolio “narrative” that ties their education, experience, and skills to the new jobs they aspire to.
+Ultimately, a better-rounded, more skilled HR professional can bring greater value to the organization and experience more meaningful work.

 Three critical steps for meaningful development through HR career lattices